GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/mlflow/finetune-gemma/README.md

 kubectl apply -f create-tarball.yaml
 ```

-After the job is done, you can see that your bucket now has `mlflo-gemma2-env.tar.gz` tarball.
-We will use it in the `deploy.yaml`.
-Run the command below:
+After the job is done, you can see that your bucket now has `mlflow-gemma2-env.tar.gz` tarball.
+We will use it in the deploy.yaml.
+Change the following variables in the `deploy.yaml` file:
+- `<PATH_TO_YOUR_MODEL>` – you can find the path in the MLFlow UI (it should look like `gs://<BUCKET_NAME>/asdf12345/artifacts/model`).
+- `<YOUR_BUCKET_NAME>` – your bucket name that should be mounted via gcsfuse to install your conda environment.
 ```bash
 kubectl apply -f deploy.yaml
 ```